Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 - In case of picking a category without valid triggers exist a fallback mode that allow picking a trigger from all valid triggers like if categories were disabled.
 - if `Autocreate=yes` AI will care about all units prerequisites so if the house's tech tree is incomplete for the trigger it gets discarded.
 It understand Ares tags like  `Prerequisite.RequiredTheaters`, `Prerequisite.Negative`, `Prerequisite.Lists` & `Generic prerequisites` section.
 - If it finds a trigger with 5000 current probability weight then discard valid triggers all and start searching all valid triggers with weight 5000.
 AI will pick 1 randomly and decrease by 1 the current weight of the selected trigger (so if nothing happens in the next teams selection loop it won't appear in this special list).
 Under this scenario categories are disabled.
+- Units can override the category using `ConsideredVehicle` and `ConsideredNaval` boolean tags

 In `rulesmd.ini`:
 ```ini